 I will be covering the Arduino at the top of the Gooduino column, and the Bestduino at the bottom, as they are two distinctly different builds.
 The rest should be similar to the Bestduino in implementation.
 The Arduinos in the Baduino column would all work but for various reasons they are a pain to use.

 Which screen you can use is dictated by the chip the screen uses as a driver.
 The SDrive-MAX software supports five different driver chips, the ILI9341, ILI9340, ILI9329, HX8347i, and HX8347g.
 The problem is, finding out which chip is used by a given screen, usually involves buying the screen and trying it.
 Elegoo 2.8″ TFT displays are recommended by the project developers and indeed I’ve had good experiences with the Elegoo display myself.
 I’ve had two MCUFriend displays, neither of which had working touch panels, other people have similar experiences.
 Other people have used 2.4″ displays with success but there are currently no free 2.4″ cases designs available.
 Search for the chip name along with your “UNO Screen” search term, I’ve found the ILI9341 is very common.

 If you have a 3D printer you can download the STL files for a few different cases here.

-I have also made some SDM Cases, you can see those, here.
+I have also made some SDrive-MAX Cases, you can see (and download) those, here.

-If you need to get a case printed, here is a list of the people offering to print for you.
+If you need to get a case printed, there are lots of places online that can print for you, for example iMaterialise.

 If you have a 3D printer you can download the STL files for an SIO connector here (print the plug portion in ABS, the design is made to allow for ABS shrinkage, using other filaments will make extremely tight plugs).
 The crimps required are Molex “KK 396” Crimp Terminals and you’ll need a compatible crimp tool (SN-28B) if you don’t already have one.